 Describe each item in as much detail as possible, based on the auction listing, the photograph that accompanies it, and your own research on the item conducted in archaeological literature and online.
 As Ebay intones, buyer beware: You should not trust an item description to be accurate, especially if it is for an excavated item about which a seller may know very little, and sometimes the photograph in the auction listing will not even be genuine.
 You may need to compare the auction photography with other illustrations to determine whether the object is accurately described, and you should at least consider whether the item is simply a fraud; for instance, some prehistoric lithics on Ebay are almost certainly fakes (search under arrowhead, for instance).

-To find an item, search under dug (the most hits) or excavated (far fewer hits), and you will get a lot of hits for artifact, though many will not be for excavated objects; likewise, ancient will return a lot of things with ambiguous proveniences, some of which are not really archaeological materials.
+To find an item, search under dug or excavated, and you will get a lot of hits for artifact (over 93,000 at the moment), though many will not be for excavated objects; likewise, ancient will return a lot of things with ambiguous proveniences, some of which are not really archaeological materials.
 Choose three items with reasonably good descriptions and clear graphics.
 The most interesting items will offer up a little about their excavation or recovery context (e.g., "dug Indiana," or "dug in Indiana burial mound" if they're really brazen).

 At least two of your objects must appear based on the item listing to have been excavated, even if the listing gives little detail on the context.
 Any ethical collector or dealer truly wants to know as much as possible about their object's provenience, because--like archaeologists--collectors and dealers are not especially interested in things for which they have little contextual information.
 Can you tell much from the item listing about the object's provenience?
 If not, how is its antiquity described in a way that might be attractive to a collector?
 If you would like, you can also include an antique object among your three Ebay objects, even though it may have a questionable provenience (i.e., it is not clear how it made its way to the seller, such as an ancient jade mask or many decorative art items and paintings).
 Dealers and other Ebay sellers will sometimes know little about the provenience of an object they are now selling, so they often fall back on phrases like "from an old Arkansas/European/Apache collector."
 In some cases this may be the truth, but in others it is an inelegant smokescreen concealing a problematic chain of ownership rooted in smuggling, looting, or theft.
 Some goods will simply be sold with a falsified provenience.